mcaesmann/mcaesmann.github.io/content/research/censorship/index.md

 publication: "Ongoing"
 publication_short: "Ongoing"

-abstract: The spread of propaganda, misinformation, and biased narratives from autocratic regimes, especially on social media, is a growing concern in many democracies.
-Can censorship be an effective tool to curb the spread of such slanted narratives?
-In this paper, we study the European Union’s ban on Russian state-led news outlets after the 2022 Russian invasion of Ukraine.
-We analyze 775,616 tweets from 133,276 users on Twitter/X, employing a difference-in-differences strategy.
-We show that the ban reduced pro-Russian slant among users who had previously directly interacted with banned outlets.
-The impact is most pronounced among users with the highest pre-ban slant levels.
-However, this effect was short-lived, with slant returning to its pre-ban levels within two weeks post-enforcement.
-Additionally, we find a detectable albeit less pronounced indirect effect on users who had not directly interacted with the outlets before the ban.
-We provide evidence that other suppliers of propaganda may have actively sought to mitigate the ban’s influence by intensifying their activity, effectively counteracting the persistence and reach of the ban.
+abstract: The spread of propaganda and misinformation from autocratic regimes is a growing concern in democracies.
+We study the European Union’s ban on Russian state-backed news outlets after the 2022 invasion of Ukraine, analyzing 677,780 tweets from 146,633 users with a difference-in-differences design in a daily panel.
+The ban reduced pro-Russian tweets by 10.9\% per active user day, with strongest effects among users directly connected to the banned outlets.
+We find no evidence of substitution to secondary suppliers.
+Evidence on mechanisms indicates that the ban curtailed pro-Russian content by removing key agenda-setters.
+Finally, we examine the costs of censorship in a democratic context: a pre-registered experiment finds reduced satisfaction with free speech, particularly among political centrists.

 # Summary.
 An optional shortened abstract.
-summary: The spread of propaganda, misinformation, and biased narratives from autocratic regimes, especially on social media, is a growing concern in many democracies.
-Can censorship be an effective tool to curb the spread of such slanted narratives?
-In this paper, we study the European Union’s ban on Russian state-led news outlets after the 2022 Russian invasion of Ukraine.
-We analyze 775,616 tweets from 133,276 users on Twitter/X, employing a difference-in-differences strategy.
-We show that the ban reduced pro-Russian slant among users who had previously directly interacted with banned outlets.
-The impact is most pronounced among users with the highest pre-ban slant levels.
-However, this effect was short-lived, with slant returning to its pre-ban levels within two weeks post-enforcement.
-Additionally, we find a detectable albeit less pronounced indirect effect on users who had not directly interacted with the outlets before the ban.
-We provide evidence that other suppliers of propaganda may have actively sought to mitigate the ban’s influence by intensifying their activity, effectively counteracting the persistence and reach of the ban.
+summary: The spread of propaganda and misinformation from autocratic regimes is a growing concern in democracies.
+We study the European Union’s ban on Russian state-backed news outlets after the 2022 invasion of Ukraine, analyzing 677,780 tweets from 146,633 users with a difference-in-differences design in a daily panel.
+The ban reduced pro-Russian tweets by 10.9\% per active user day, with strongest effects among users directly connected to the banned outlets.
+We find no evidence of substitution to secondary suppliers.
+Evidence on mechanisms indicates that the ban curtailed pro-Russian content by removing key agenda-setters.
+Finally, we examine the costs of censorship in a democratic context: a pre-registered experiment finds reduced satisfaction with free speech, particularly among political centrists.

 # tags: []